dcdpr/did-btcr2/chapters/CRUD-Operations.md

    `cryptosuite`, and the set of `proofOptions`.
 1. Return `btc1Update`.

-#### Announce DID Update
+#### Announce BTC1 Update

-The Announce DID Update algorithm retrieves `beaconServices` from the `sourceDocument` and calls the [Broadcast DID Update] algorithm corresponding to the type of the ::BTC1 Beacon::.
+The Announce BTC1 Update algorithm retrieves `beaconServices` from the `sourceDocument` and calls the `Broadcast _ Update` algorithm corresponding to the type of the ::BTC1 Beacon::.

 It takes the following inputs: